-- 1. Understanding the determination of IUPAC name and structure of organic compound from it - 2.
-Gaining the knowledge of different types of reactions and their mechanism - 3.
-Understanding the saturated and unsaturated hydrocarbons - 4.
-Study of different chemical bonds, vander Waals forces and knowing the properties, preparation and structure of different inert gases.
+1. Understanding the determination of IUPAC name from its structure and vice a versa of organic compound.

+2. Gaining the knowledge of different types of reactions and their mechanism

+3. Understanding the saturated and unsaturated hydrocarbons

+4. Study of different chemical bonds, Vander Waals forces and knowing the properties, preparation and structure of different inert gases.